benjacksondev/abyss/_posts/2024-04-25-how-character-decoding-works-kinda.md

 ```

-As we go over the bytes sequentially inside the for loop, if the left most bit of the current byte is 1 we know it is a multi-byte char, I start appending it to a list (table).
+As we go over the bytes sequentially inside the for loop, if the left most bit of the current byte is 1 we know it is a multi-byte char, We start appending it to a list (table).
 We know we have reached the end of a multi-byte char by peeking the next byte.
-We then take the list of multi-byte chars and pass it to a recursive function which will walk over the multi-byte map until it reaches its character.
-We can then continue to the next char.
+We then take the list of multi-byte chars and pass it to a recursive function which will walk over the multi-byte map until it reaches a character.
+We write the character to stdout and then we can then continue to the next char.

 > Notes:
-> - There is likely a bug if the last character is a multi-byte character as when it tries to peek the left most bit of the next character the next character does not exist.
+> - There is likely a bug if the last character is a multi-byte character as when it tries to peek the left most bit of the next character the next character is non existent.
-> - I only implemented the characters I was going to decode, rather than the full set.
+> - I only implemented the characters I was going to decode, rather than the full set too, maybe there is more bugs here as well.

 The End.0a